aces/Loris/docs/API/LorisRESTAPI.md

 PATCH requests are identical to PUT requests, but any fields not explicitly mentioned are unmodified from their current value.

+All GET requests will include an ETag header.
+If a PUT or PATCH request is sent and it does not include an ETag, or the ETag does not match the currently existing ETag for that resource, it will result in a 403 Forbidden response.

 DELETE is not supported on any resource defined in this API.